nikitavoloboev/data/docs/programming-languages/python/python-libraries/python-libraries.md

 - [fuego](https://github.com/huggingface/fuego) - Interface for running code in the cloud.
 - [tantivy-py](https://github.com/quickwit-oss/tantivy-py) - Python bindings for Tantivy the full-text search engine library written in Rust.
 - [S3FS](https://github.com/fsspec/s3fs) - S3 file system.
+- [Llama Hub](https://github.com/emptycrown/llama-hub) - Library of data loaders for LLMs made by the community -- to be used with GPT Index and/or LangChain.

 ## Notes